Script Health Checks

 function form - the runner awaits the call with the context object.

-has no import or export at the top, the runner wraps it in an
+import or export statement, the runner treats it as an ES module

 Editor support

-Section titled “Editor support”The configuration UI uses Monaco with full TypeScript IntelliSense:
+Section titled “Editor support”The configuration UI uses a VS Code-powered code editor with full TypeScript IntelliSense:

 - The real upstream

-@types/nodeandbun-typesdeclaration files are mounted as a virtual filesystem (lazy-loaded as a separate JS chunk when you open the editor), soloadavg,readFile,spawn, theBunglobal,process.env, etc. all autocomplete and check. context.configis typed from the collector’s own JSON Schema, so the fields you’ve added to the configuration are autocompletable from inside the script.- A virtual
+@types/nodeandbun-typesdeclaration files are mounted as a virtual filesystem (lazy-loaded as a separate JS chunk when you open the editor), soloadavg,readFile,spawn, theBunglobal,process.env, etc. all autocomplete and check. context.configis typed from the collector’s own JSON Schema, so the fields you’ve added to the configuration are autocompletable from inside the script.context.checkandcontext.systemare typed too, so the run-context fields autocomplete as well.- The

-@checkstack/healthcheckmodule exposesdefineHealthCheckand theHealthCheckScriptResultinterface - when you writeexport default defineHealthCheck({ ... }), Monaco type-checks the object literal against the expected shape and flags mistakes inline. - DOM types (
+@checkstack/sdk/healthcheckmodule exposesdefineHealthCheckand theHealthCheckScriptResultinterface - when you writeexport default defineHealthCheck({ ... }), the editor type-checks the object literal against the expected shape and flags mistakes inline. - DOM types (

 AudioContext,Canvas, …) are deliberately excluded to keep the suggestion list focused on the backend surface. - When you open an empty inline-script field, the editor is pre-seeded